vmware/vsphere-automation-sdk-python/README.md

 Save and close the file.

-Next, on OSX/Linux we will ensure our setup script we use to run the samples is set to execute, run the following:

-    $ chmod +x ./run_sample.sh

 At this point, we're ready to run the setup script.

 This script will perform the following: